wjkoh/wjkoh.github.io/index.md

 Hi, I'm Woojong.

+I'm interested in Large Language Models and other NLP models.
+I built a webapp called SumUp (https://sumup.page/) that summarizes a web article with AI-generated Q&As and discussion using GPT-3.
+Please take a look!

-I joined [Hashed](https://www.hashed.com) as an Entrepreneur in Residence in October 2021.
-I'm working on web3 and crypto projects.
+I was an Entrepreneur in Residence at [Hashed](https://www.hashed.com) from October 2021 to Apirl 2022.
+I worked on web3 and crypto projects.
 Prior to joining Hashed, I was a software engineer at [Waymo](https://waymo.com), formerly known as the Google self-driving car project, working on vision-based detection and classification for self-driving cars using various machine learning techniques.[^1]

 [CV](./assets/wjkoh-cv-public.pdf) \| [Google Scholar](https://scholar.google.com/citations?user=Mz6M9j0AAAAJ&hl=en) \| [LinkedIn](https://www.linkedin.com/in/wjkoh)

 ## Recent news
+- Launched [SumUp](https://sumup.page/), a web app that makes articles easier to understand using AI.
+Based on GPT-3, the app provides short summary, AI-generated Q&As, discussion between AIs, comments, and so on.
+The V2 is on the way.
 - Launched [Pass the Baton](https://baton.art/), an NFT[^2] art project with purpose, on November 18th, 2021.
 The project creates a sustainable platform for giving on the blockchain.
 The NFTs are [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) tokens on [Ethereum](https://ethereum.org/en/).
 See more at https://baton.art.

 ## Press